xmaxrayx/MaxWorkstaion-Rev1/README.md

 # MaxWorkstaion-Rev1
- my configration for main PC and laptops
+ my configration for main PC and laptops it's niot for Workstation